Mar 26, 2026

 At batch size 8 with a 32K context window, even a 7B model's KV cache exceeds the memory of a consumer GPU.
 A 70B model at 128K tokens?
 The cache alone needs hundreds of gigabytes - more than the model weights themselves.

 This is the memory wall.
 The KV cache becomes the dominant memory consumer, and it determines how many users a single GPU can serve simultaneously.
+A GPU that can hold the 70B weights and produce one slow response might be able to serve zero concurrent users if there is no memory left for their caches.

 Multi-Query and Grouped-Query Attention

-Standard multi-head attention gives each head its own K and V projections.
-Multi-Query Attention (MQA) (Shazeer, 2019) shares a single K/V head across all query heads, slashing cache size by the number of heads.
-Grouped-Query Attention (GQA) (Ainslie et al., 2023) compromises - groups of query heads share K/V heads.
-Llama 2 70B uses GQA with 8 KV heads shared across 64 query heads, reducing the cache by 8×.
+Grouped-Query Attention (GQA) (Ainslie et al., 2023) finds a middle ground: groups of query heads share K/V heads.
+Llama 2 70B uses GQA with 8 KV heads shared across 64 query heads, reducing cache size by 8x with less quality degradation than full MQA.

 FlashAttention

-FlashAttention (Dao et al., 2022) doesn't eliminate the cache, but makes the attention computation itself dramatically faster by being IO-aware.
-Standard attention materializes the full N×NN \times N attention matrix in GPU high-bandwidth memory (HBM).
-FlashAttention tiles the computation into blocks that fit in fast on-chip SRAM, never materializing the full matrix.
-The result: 2-4× faster attention with significantly less memory.
+FlashAttention (Dao et al., 2022) does not eliminate the cache, but makes the attention computation itself dramatically faster by being IO-aware.
+Standard attention materializes the full N×NN \times N attention score matrix in GPU high-bandwidth memory (HBM).
+For long sequences, that matrix dominates memory bandwidth - you spend most of your time reading and writing it, not computing.

 PagedAttention